AlphaTac-AI/AlphaTac-Frontend-Mobile/README.md

-mobile frontend for alpha tac
+mobile frontend for alpha tac.